qwutony/PythonProject/network-security-plan/3-security-risk-and-risk-management.md

 Before EO Week 1:
 1. Purchase security cameras to secure the proximity, especially the back fence ~= $2500
+2. Edit: Install these security cameras around the proximity of the house, and configure and set up these cameras.

 Constant monitoring:
 1. Security against visitation, so that household is always aware of visitors and their actions